AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 * Perform revision cleanup, data store garbage collection and data consistency checks.
 See also [Preparing for Go-Live](#preparing-for-go-live)
 * [Gather statistics](#gathering-data) about the AEM source repository:
   * Segment store size
   * Index store size
   * Number of pages
   * Number of assets
   * Number of users and groups
-* Know whether or not the following features are enabled on the AEM source (also required in AEM as a Cloud Service):
+* Know whether the following features are enabled on the AEM source (also required in AEM as a Cloud Service):
   * Smart tagging
   * Similarity search
   * Search for containing text in word and pdf documents
 * Collect the Best Practice Analyzer [report](/help/journey-migration/best-practices-analyzer/overview-best-practices-analyzer.md)
 * Import into the [Cloud Acceleration Manager](/help/journey-migration/cloud-acceleration-manager/introduction/overview-cam.md)
   * Review the self-analysis recommendation to make sure that AEM as a Cloud Service can handle the storage requirements.
 * Create an Adobe Support ticket for any clarifications before continuing with the migration plan.

 ### Proof of migration {#proof-of-migration}

 * Request a production clone that:
   * Is in the same network zone
-   * Will provide production content like users, groups and so on
+  * Will provide production content like users and groups
   * Clones author and publish - one node each in case of a cluster or publish farm
 * Choose a subset of the content that will be migrated so that:
   * It is a mix of all the available content types
   * Contains all users and groups in case [user mapping](/help/journey-migration/content-transfer-tool/user-mapping-tool/overview-user-mapping-tool.md) is required
 * Includes either 25% of the content or up to 1 TB of content, whichever is less.
 * Execute at least one full and [top-up](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#top-up-ingestion-process) migration, from the production clone into the AEM as a Cloud Service non-production environment
 * Resolve any potential issues like: